thomasgalliker/EFCore.Toolkit/README.md

     PM> Install-Package EFCore.Toolkit

-For contract assemblies you may only want to use the abstractions of EFCore.Toolkit.
-For this reason, you can install EFCore.Toolkit.Core which comes as a dedicated NuGet package and is absolutely free of any dependencies.
+For certain assemblies you may only want to use abstractions used in EFCore.Toolkit.
+In this case, you can install EFCore.Toolkit.Abstractions which is available as a seperate Nuget package and is absolutely free of any external dependencies.

 	PM> Install-Package EFCore.Toolkit.Abstractions